barbarer/py4e-int/_sources/classes-basics/MixedUpCode_orig.rst

 .. activecode:: Classes_Basic_CharFrequency_ac
    :autograde: unittest

    Write a class ``CharFrequency`` with an initializer method that takes in a sentence as a string.
 Then create a string method that returns "The most common character in the sentence is x."
 In the case of tiebreakers, return the character that comes last in alphabetical order.
+For example, ``print(c)`` when ``c = CharFreequency("I love Python")`` would print ``The most common character in the sentence is o.``
    ~~~~
    class CharFrequency:
         #write code here

+   c = CharFrequency("I love Python")
+   print(c)

    ====
    from unittest.gui import TestCaseGui